 Pet Lost and Found

 Lost your pet? click here to view animals recently found within the county border or if you have found a pet, you can notify us by submitting a lost and found pet form.
 The shelter houses many different pets.
 To find out more about the animals available at the shelter and to see the Lost & Found pets, visit our Facebook page.

 One of our proven successful strategies is the Free Rabies Drive-Through Clinic.
-Conducted 4 times annually Animal Control has averaged nearly 5000 free rabies vaccines given annually.
+Conducted 4 times per fiscal year Animal Control has averaged nearly 5000 free rabies vaccines given annually.

 - September 9, 2017 – Burns High School